 Craig, N. W., and Anderson, E. P. The role of residential schools in preparing deaf teen-agers for marriage.
-American Annals of
+American Annals of the Deaf, 1966, 3, 488-498.

 The purpose of this study was to examine existing residential school policies and programs aimed at preparing deaf teenagers for marriage.
 A questionnaire was mailed to the administrators of 66 public residential schools for the deaf throughout the country.
 Results showing the extent of the schools' involvement in sex education and marriage preparation programs are presented.